 How can I get an audit?

-OUS provides access to a free on-line home energy audit and an energy usage calculator is also available to estimate annual energy usage of appliances at www.ocalafl.org/us under conservation tab.
-Also, there are commercial vendors in the private sector that perform energy audits.
-We recommend comparing the cost and what is provided.
+OEU provides a free online home energy audit using myenergyplanner.com.
+There are also commercial vendors in the private sector that perform energy audits.
+We recommend that you compare the cost and services provided.

 FMPA is a wholesale power company created and operated by municipalities across the state.
 The purpose of FMPA is to leverage numbers to achieve equal footing on the cost of generating or purchasing power.

-Why do my electric bills seem so high?
+Why does my electric bills seem so high?

 What makes up the electric rate I see?